kakani17481a0566/r20.github.io/README.md

-# SRGEC R20 BATCH INTERNAL MARKS CALCULATOR
+# SRGEC R20 Batch Internal Marks Calculator

 ## Overview
 The SRGEC R20 Batch Internal Marks Calculator is a web application designed to help students and educators calculate internal marks based on performance in two mid-term assessments (MID 1 and MID 2).
 The application allows users to input scores for objective, descriptive, and assignment assessments and provides a final internal mark based on a weighted average.